 Writing For Featured Snippets

 Google sometimes identifies commonly searched queries as being suitable for featured snippets.
-These are positioned at the top of the search results page and usually offer a simple answer to a query, allowing the user to get the information they need without scrolling through search results.
+These are positioned at the top of the search results page and usually offer a simple answer to a query, allowing the user to get the information they need without scrolling through search engine results.

 Using search tools such as Ahrefs, SEMRush or Google Search Console, you may be able to identify these commonly searched queries.
 Writing succinct content based around these queries could see your hospital claim the featured snippet from competitors.